hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 }
 ```

+## Setting Names

+These actions allow you to setup mappings from edition, foil, category, rarity, and team ID numbers to corresponding text names/labels.

+**TODO:** development not started yet; this will be added later

 ## Opening Packs

 Once all setup is complete, it's time to open some packs!
 Note that opening packs has a BEE cost; the contract needs to pay the NFT issuance fees (see [NFT documentation](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/NFT-Contracts.md#fees) for more details).
 The NFT creator is responsible for making sure the packmanager smart contract always has enough BEE on hand for this purpose, and must periodically add more BEE as needed.
 You can do this using the deposit action.